jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Kurt Blomquist

 To Do:
-- Check changes made between revs - might need to port some over to sectionalizer logic
 - Fix DNP map order
 - Double check all PB and RB assignments
-- We might want to check with Erich and/or Bob on events they have seen.
-During reclosing depending on logic I'm not sure if the Tie will see voltage re-established to restated it's auto close timer.
-If not the auto close timer might need to be extended longer than the reclosers total reclose cycle.
-- No normal/alternate profile - check in logic/DNP maps
+-
 - yellow handle display point, remove PB
 	- double check all yellow handle logic
 - based on provided breaker reclosing settings, make suggestions and have discussion on proper LOV timings
 - add a section for customer settings in FAT doc
+- double check programming spec based on changes

 Customer Questions:
-- Should ties drop out of auto when closing?
-	- depends on if ties should be able to auto open - will have to ask customer - for now will assume no auto open
-		- Actually, lets use auto open - doesn't hurt anything and will let system react to more possible scenarios
-	- will have recloser/sectionalizer protection regardless
-	- update programming spec based on this
-	- How many shots should TIE have?
-Bob mentioned they are often just 1 shot?
+- Tie behavior after closing:
+	- LOV open?
+	- Sectionalize/Reclose/1-shot protection?
-- Is there any load on line between Tie and substation?
+- Load between device and substation?
-	- If not, will make the tie directional so that it doesn't ever backfeed the substation
-- Check conditions for going into loop scheme
+	- If not, should disable backfeeding toward source in template

 Nic Questions:
 - Double check logic for kicking TIE/SEC out of LS when closing